 Dr. Higgins holds a Doctorate in Conducting from the University of Missouri-Kansas City and a Bachelor’s and Master’s degrees in trumpet performance from the Juilliard School.
 He is currently the Artistic Director and Conductor of the Portland Wind Symphony, Associate Professor of Conducting and Director of Wind Ensembles at Portland State University in Portland, Oregon, and most recently, the Conductor of the Portland Orchestra.

 Assistant Choir Director

 Jennie Peterson received her Bachelor’s degree in Music Education with a secondary education choral emphasis from Brigham Young University in 2007.
 She has had a passion for choral music from a very young age and has enjoyed participating in and directing various choirs throughout her life.
-Jennie is currently a stay-at-home mother of three—soon to be four!—children: James (age 5), Sarah (age 3), and Samuel (age 1).
+Jennie is currently a stay-at-home mother of four children.
 In her spare time, she loves to bake and read.
 Jennie has been part of the Portland Choir and Orchestra since 2010.
 She enjoyed acting as the soprano Section Leader at that time, and she is currently thrilled to be the Assistant Choir Director.